RohitChhikara1/Task-Intern-Career-/README.md

 # Task-Intern-Career-
 Project on Titanic Dataset.
-This repository contains Python Code and Project Report.
+This Project contains Python Code and Project Report.